gnikxela0328/webapp-basic/README.md

 ```
 src/assets/
 ```
-This is where you write sass (scss folder), which is converted to plain css (css folder).
-There is only one output css file.
-All other changes are made to scss files.
+This is where you write sass (scss folder), which is converted to plain css (css folder). <br /> There is only one output css file.
+You only need to make changes to scss files.
 <br />
 ```
 src/assets/scss/